 More IoT apps for predictive maintenance in smart homes

 Using IoT for predictive maintenance is already the norm in industrial manufacturing.
 Now, predictive maintenance apps will be entering the consumer segment at a greater pace.
 Smart home ecosystems will get even more consolidated and optimized.
 They will be notifying mobile app users about appliance failures, will predict performance shortages, and will be sending out alerts whenever maintenance checks are needed.
 Home care services powered by IoT and AI will be entirely self-managed, making the human presence during repairs or maintenance checkups unnecessary.

 More IoT apps for anomaly detection in industrial manufacturing

 At the same time, industrial manufacturers will be ramping up their data analytics capabilities to improve their anomaly detection techniques.
-The ML algorithms, in turn, will be packaged as mobile IoT apps and rolled out in manufacturing plants across the globe.
-This way, manufacturers will be able to trace and anticipate unwanted behavior in their operations and possible anomalies in equipment performance or process management so that they can react to these from anywhere.
+The ML algorithms, in turn, will be packaged as mobile IoT apps.
+These will be rolled out in manufacturing plants across the globe.
+This way, manufacturers will be able to trace and anticipate unwanted behavior in their operations and possible anomalies in equipment performance or process management.
+And they will react to these from anywhere.

 IoT apps optimized for real-time and near real-time monitoring are already making it possible to track asset conditions across the globe from within a single venue (think IIoT platforms), truly paving the way towards a future of full automation.